MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-aci.md

 The server state needs to be persistent outside of Azure Container Instances.

-We're going to describe the solution listed here on [GitHub](https://github.com/dgkanatsios/AzureContainerInstancesManagement).
-Keep in mind that the code from this reference architecture is only an example for guidance and there may be a few places to optimize the code pattern before it's ready for production.
+This article will describe the architecture used in [this sample on GitHub](https://github.com/dgkanatsios/AzureContainerInstancesManagement).
+Keep in mind that the code from this reference architecture is only an example for guidance and there may be places to optimize the code before using in a production environment.

 ## Architecture diagram